 The one thing that could put some people off is that some of the levels require multiple runs to collect everything due to a number of branching pathways, meaning you sometimes can’t do a perfect singular run.
 With that being said though, this game is not punishing to those who meet failure; When you die you keep ALL collected flower progress (the seeds turn into flowers once gobbled up), which makes reaching 100% a little easier, though it doesn’t keep chests, cassettes, or other pick-ups unless you hit a checkpoint.
 So, you could repeat a level over and over (through choice or when you die) and you don’t have to keep collecting the seeds you grabbed previously.

-If you own a Switch or game on PC, I highly recommend you check out Wunderling today.
+If you own a Switch or PC, I highly recommend you check out Wunderling today.

 - - Character customisation